Skip to Content

 Most students like you undertaking postgraduate study in Nursing are in full-time practice and study part-time.
-Postgraduate courses in Nursing are delivered in 'block mode' with face-to-face teaching in on-campus blocks, web-based teaching, relevant readings and other study material.
+Postgraduate courses in Nursing are delivered in 'distance or block mode' with face-to-face teaching in on-campus blocks, web-based teaching, relevant readings and other study material.
 This makes the courses available for those in employment and located at a distance from the university.

 Students like you initially enrol in the postgraduate certificate to develop clinical knowledge and skills.
 You then study towards a Postgraduate Diploma in Nursing or progress to a Master of Nursing as preparation for advanced practice roles and/or Nurse Practitioner registration.

 You’ll learn from academics and professional clinicians who are highly experienced registered nurses.
 Their expertise in practice and research drives the development of relevant, up-to-date course content, teaching, and assessment of your work.